b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 At the time I'm writing these words there are over 9'000 libraries (aka packages) in Julia ([see here](https://julialang.org/packages/)) available under different licenses.
 If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) (a lot of them are) then basically you may use it freely, but without any warranty.

 To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's build in package manager.
-Click the link in the previous sentence to see how to do it.
+Click the link in the previous sentence to see how to do it (be awere that installation may take some time).

 In general there are two ways to use a package in your project: